 The following points should be kept in mind while filling CDS answer sheet:

 Clearing the CDS exam is the first step toward joining the Combined Defence Services of India.
-Before appearing for the exam, it’s essential to have a clear understanding of the CDS exam syllabus and pattern.
+Before appearing for the exam, it’s essential to have a clear understanding of the syllabus and pattern.
 Familiarize yourself with all the key details, including the exam structure and marking scheme.
 A thorough grasp of the CDS exam pattern will help you strategically plan your preparation and approach the exam with confidence.
 Be sure to review all the points provided above to ensure you’re well-prepared for the challenges ahead.

 Ans.
 Yes, you can clear CDS on your first attempt if you are well-versed with the CDS syllabus.
 It requires six months of dedicated hard work since the syllabus is vast.